Changissnz/selfinterest/README.md

 righteousness, that which is supposed to hover over all of human beings, to simply becoming a tool for particular human beings.
-The frequent retelling is on the circularity of wrongdoing, viewed in ways such as the most deplorable yet preventable tragedies and comedies depicting the foolish and wicked as very entertaining forces, out of irrationality, that is, their thinking and actions do not fit the conceptualization of good in the form of linear chains of reasoning.
+The frequent retelling is on the circularity of wrongdoing, viewed in ways such as the most deplorable yet preventable tragedies, and comedies depicting the foolish and wicked as very entertaining forces, out of irrationality, that is, their thinking and actions do not fit the conceptualization of good in the form of linear chains of reasoning.
 The circularity of wrongdoing is frequently told in a factual kind of way, with undertones signifying